-To be eligible for PANCE, you must graduate from a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program.
+To be eligible for PANCE, you must graduate from a Physician Assistant program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.

 **Even if you have earned a medical degree from another country, you must still graduate from an accredited PA program to take PANCE.

 Did you graduate from a U.S. program before July 1994?
 If so, click here.

 Individuals who have never been certified and who graduated from an ARC-PA accredited physician assistant program on or after January 1, 2003, will be eligible to take PANCE for up to six years after completing the requirements for graduation from that program.
 During that six-year period, PANCE may be taken a total of six times.
 When either the six attempts or six years are exhausted, whichever occurs sooner, the individual loses eligibility to take PANCE.
 The only way to establish new eligibility is to complete an unabridged ARC-PA accredited physician assistant educational program again.